Chris Mitchell (Scottish footballer)

 Christopher Philip Mitchell (21 July 1988 – 7 May 2016) was a Scottish professional footballer who played as a defender or midfielder.

-Mitchell began his senior career at Scottish Premier League club Falkirk who also loaned him to Ayr United.
-He then had a season in England with Bradford City before joining Queen of the South in 2012.
-In his first season at Queens he won the Scottish Challenge Cup and Scottish Football League Second Division.
-At the end of that season he was named in the division's PFA Scotland Team of the Year.
-Mitchell had a brief spell at Clyde in 2015–16.
+Mitchell began his senior career at Scottish Premier League club Falkirk, who also loaned him to Ayr United.
+He then had a season in England with Bradford City, before joining Queen of the South in 2012.
+In his first season at Queen of the South he won the Scottish Challenge Cup and SFL Second Division; and was named in the division's PFA Scotland Team of the Year.

-Complications from spinal surgery ended his professional career at Queen of the South, and he left Clyde to establish a new career.
-Mitchell suffered depression due to his change of career and killed himself at a level crossing at the age of 27.
+After complications from spinal surgery disrupted his third season at Queen of the South, he joined Clyde on a one-year deal in 2015; before leaving in February 2016 to establish a new career.
+Mitchell suffered from depression after his halted football career, and committed suicide at the age of 27.

 Football career

 Falkirk

-Stirling born Mitchell was in the youth system at Livingston then Falkirk.
-At Falkirk he graduated to the first team.
-In a pre-season game in 2007 he scored the winning goal against Dutch team Ajax.
+Stirling-born Mitchell was in the youth system at Livingston, before moving to Falkirk's equivalent system.
+At Falkirk, he was promoted to the first team.
+In a pre-season game in 2007, he scored the winning goal against Dutch team Ajax.
 He made his competitive debut on 22 December 2007 as an added-time substitute in a 3–0 Scottish Premier League victory at Motherwell.
-He finished his first season with five appearances the last three of which were starts.
-On 21 November 2009 he scored his only competitive goal for the Bairns.
-This 20-yard free kick was in a 2–0 home win against Hamilton Academical for a first league win of the season.
+He finished his first season with five appearances, the last three of which were starts.
+On 21 November 2009 he scored his only competitive goal for Falkirk; a 20-yard free kick in a 2–0 home win against Hamilton Academical.

 Mitchell moved to Ayr United on loan on 22 January 2010 for the rest of the season.
-He made ten appearances for the Honest Men in the Scottish Football League First Division.
-He scored the opening goal of a 1–1 draw at Raith Rovers on 27 March again from another free kick but from 30 yards.
+He made ten appearances for the club in the Scottish Football League First Division, scoring the opening goal of a 1–1 draw at Raith Rovers on 27 March again from another free kick, this time from 30 yards.

-In his time at Falkirk he won seven caps for the Scotland national under-21 football team.
+During his time at Falkirk, Mitchell won seven caps for the Scotland national under-21 football team.
 The first was on 20 May 2008 in a 4–1 friendly loss to Norway at Rugby Park in Kilmarnock.